x0rb3l/OSCE/README.md

 # OSCE
-OSCE tools will be placed here
+All tools created by me in preparation for the OSCE exam will be shared in this repo.